 An accurate bathroom scale is a must-have for anyone who wants to track his or her weight on a regular basis.
 Though more precise than older analog scales, today’s digital scales are still relatively simple devices with one job: delivering an accurate weight reading.
 Spending a bit more can get you a more advanced scale that measures body fat, muscle mass, and water weight, or even a scale that can sync with your smartphone.

 Whatever type of scale you choose, there will almost certainly be... reviews complaining about accuracy.
 Experts say it’s important to follow manufacturers’ directions to ensure accurate, consistent readings.
 That includes using a scale on a hard, flat surface, and making sure it’s properly calibrated.
 Experts also caution scale owners against weighing in too often—the average person’s weight can fluctuate up to 5 pounds over the course of a day.

 Ready to shop?
-Here are six great bathroom scales that cover a range of needs.
+Here are seven great bathroom scales that cover a range of needs.

 The best-selling EatSmart Precision Digital Scale is a simple, easy-to-use scale for anyone who wants a tried-and-true product with an unobtrusive design.
 Thousands of reviewers say it’s hard to beat the EatSmart brand, which also gets high marks for customer service.

 One of the best features of the Precision Digital Scale is its large 3.5-inch LCD display, which users say is easy to read even in the dark thanks to a backlight.
 It’s also easy to operate, turning on automatically when you step on....
 (Some reviewers complain they must tap the scale to turn it on, but they are referencing an older model.)
 EatSmart says the scale’s four sensors ensure accuracy to the nearest 0.2 pounds, and most owners agree that they get consistent, reliable readings.